daexis/pvsimulator_challenge/README.md

 - broker
 - pv simulator

-1. Meter
+1. Meter.

 Its simple application to simulate power meter of consumer.
 Meter application makes simulation of power consumption of consumer and send it to broker.

-2. Broker
+2. Broker.

 I'm  using RabbitMQ to communicate with other applications.
 It received messages from meter(s) and send them to pv simulator(s).

-3. PV simulator
+3. PV simulator.

 There is simple simulator of PV system.
 It receives meter's value from broker and simulate PV system.
 All information about PV system is stored in output file.

 **How to run:**